 The company only has a few data points about you on which to make a hiring decision — so put your best foot forward to help your chance of making a good impression in the decision-making process.

-Even if you don’t want the job, you should ALWAYS still send a thank you note.
+Even if you don’t want the job, you should ALWAYS still send an interview follow-up email.
 Every time you interview, you are making an impression and a new possible connection.
 It’s a small, small world and you never know how your path may cross again.
 So take the time to write a note anyway.
 It shouldn’t take more than 10 minutes.

 Am I just old fashioned?
 Maybe…. but maybe so is your interviewer.
 Do you really want to risk it?